 How soon will I be seen by the Early Pregnancy Assessment Service?

-A number of factors will be considered to determine the best time to see you at the EPAS.
-When you are referred to the service the health professional (normally a midwife) will take a careful history of your pregnancy and your symptoms and advise you of the next steps.
-She may advise you to attend the service immediately or give you an appointment to be seen within a few days as this may be the optimum time to have an ultrasound scan (sometimes it is simply too early in the pregnancy or in your condition to give you a definite answer.
+An appointment will be allocated within 48 hours as this may be the optimum time to have an ultrasound scan. sometimes it is simply too early in the pregnancy or in your condition to give you a definite answer.
 For example, it may possible to see a pregnancy on a scan, but it might be too early to see a heartbeat).
-They will also advise you what to do if your symptoms change and who to contact.

 Definition and types of Miscarriage